TheKaliHacks/Password-Encryption-Decryption/src/main/java/cryptography/README.md

 - Please ensure the code passes all tests and follows the project's coding conventions

 8. License:
    This project is licensed under the MIT License.
-For more details, please refer to the LICENSE.md file.
+For more details, please refer to the [LICENSE.md](https://github.com/anonpwnda/PasswordEncryptionDecryption/blob/main/src/main/java/cryptography/LICENSE.md) file.

-For any questions or support, please contact [ping@wajahatali.ca].
+For any questions or support, please contact me at ping@wajahatali.ca for any questions you might have.